 My mother has Alzheimer’s.
 I try to learn as much as I can about the disease and how to handle the myriad issues that are always coming up.
-I know, for instance, that you should never argue with someone who has Alzheimer’s or any form of dementia.
+I know, for instance, that you can’t argue with someone who has Alzheimer’s or any form of dementia.

 Communication tips from the Alzheimer’s Association

 Let the person know you’re listening and trying to understand and show the person that you care about what he or she is saying and be careful not to interrupt.

 - Offer comfort and reassurance